 Slim green stems topped with palmate leaves and a slender braided trunk make the pachira plant instantly recognisable.
 Radiating happiness and lending a tropical feel to your space, it’s the plant of choice for those looking for a low maintenance option.

-Dimensions: our pachira is available in one size – 140cm.
+Dimensions: our pachira is available in medium size approximately 130cm

 Dimensions are approximate and include the pot.